-Voice search, particularly Google voice search has grown in value, much for the reason that it's more accurate than it once was.
+Voice search, particularly Google voice search, has grown in value, much for the reason that it's more accurate than it once was.

-It has climbed from 80% accuracy to a staggering 95% accuracy with the goal of improving to 99% eventually.
+It has climbed from 80% accuracy to a staggering 95% accuracy, with the goal of improving to 99% eventually.

 This accuracy has led to more and more people using voice search over the more conventional methods.

-There are a few tips you can incorporate into your website in order to capitalise this growing trend.
+There are a few tips you can incorporate into your website in order to capitalise on this growing trend.

-Create an easy to read site map
+Create an easy-to-read site map

 Rethink your keywords

 Over time, what used to work for your SEO may no longer work well.
 This can be because of voice search and search terms being closer to naturalistic speech patterns.
 For example, your old search term "Car cleaning supplies", may now need to be along the lines of "How can I remove scratches from my car?".
-You need to think about what the average person will question, or think about, while they are looking for your website and target those keywords.
+You need to think about what the average person will ask, or think about, while they are looking for your website and target those keywords.
 This can work better than thinking of generic phrases for your product.